Software Testing with Large Language Models: Survey, Landscape, and Vision: Challenges and Opportunities

-\ul{LLMs with relevant existing techniques.} There is currently no clear consensus on the extent to which LLMs can solve software testing problems.
+There is currently no clear consensus on the extent to which LLMs can solve software testing problems.
 From the analysis in Section \ref{subsec_LLM+X}, we have seen some promising results from studies that have combined LLMs with traditional software testing techniques.
 This implies the LLMs are not the sole silver bullet for software testing.
-Since there are already many mature software testing techniques and tools, while the capabilities of LLMs are not yet outstanding, therefore it is necessary to explore other better ways to combine LLMs with traditional testing techniques and tools for better software testing.
+Considering the availability of many mature software testing techniques and tools, and the limited capabilities of LLMs, it is necessary to explore other better ways to combine LLMs with traditional testing or program analysis techniques and tools for better software testing.

-From the collected studies, the LLMs have successfully utilized together with differential testing and mutation testing as shown in Figure \ref{fig:LLMandX}.
-More explorations are encouraged in terms of combining LLMs with other testing techniques.
-For instance, metamorphic testing involves generating test cases based on the expected relationship between inputs and outputs, rather than on specific input-output pairs, to determine whether the software system behaves correctly when the input changes in a predictable way.
-LLMs can be used to recommend the potential metamorphic relations, which can help people divergent thinking.
-Following that, LLMs can be used to generate test cases automatically based on the metamorphic relations that have been defined, which can covers a variety of inputs.
-They can also be used to augment existing test suites with additional test cases generated based on metamorphic relations, thus improve the diversity of the test suite and increase the chances of detecting bugs.

-Another example is model-based testing.
-We have mentioned that the LLMs have successfully been utilized in generating the Simulink model files and find bugs in the Simulink toolchain \cite{12slgptSimulink}.
-And LLMs might be used to learn the model of the software system by analyzing natural language descriptions of the system's behavior.
-Specifically, LLMs can be used to analyze the system documentation, user manuals, or other sources of information to learn about the system's behavior, so as to improve the accuracy of the model for testing.
-In addition, LLMs can be used to help evolve the model of the software system as the system changes or evolves, e.g., analyze the natural language descriptions of system changes or bug reports to automatically update the model or generate new test cases.

-The LLMs can be utilized through the LLM in the loop manner, which invokes the LLM when it is needed.
-Besides, since there are many mature software testing tools, and one can let the LLMs integrate these tools and acts like the LangChain for better explore the potential of these tools.

-\ul{Fine-tuning open-source LLMs with software-specific data.} As we mentioned in Section \ref{subsec_LLM_prompt_type}, in the early days of using LLMs, pre-training and fine-tuning are commonly-used practice, considering the model parameters are relatively few resulting in weaker model capabilities (e.g., T5).
-As time progressed, the number of model parameters increased significantly which leading to the emergence of models with greater capabilities (e.g., chatGPT).
-And in recent studies, prompt engineering has become a common approach.
-However, due to concerns regarding data privacy, when considering real-world practice, most software organizations tend to avoid using commercial LLMs and would prefer to adopt open-source ones instead.
-In such cases, using the software-specific data within the organization for model fine-tuning can further improve the performance.